prakhar888v/Detecting-Attrition-Tends/README.md

 # Detecting-Attrition-Tends
 This is a prototype that I built to detect employee attrition trends in a company using xgboost and then using lime to comprehend the results.
-The prototype also has a clsutering feature built using fb prophet.
+The prototype also has a clustering feature built using fb prophet.